top of page

 Can I be forced to have an abortion?

-No. It doesn’t matter how old you are, where you live, if you are differently-abled, or anything else: in Washington State, only you yourself have the legal right to decide to stay pregnant or to have an abortion.
+No. It doesn’t matter how old you are, where you live, if you have a disability, or anything else: in Washington state, only you yourself have the legal right to decide to stay pregnant or to have an abortion.

 Can I be forced to stay pregnant?

-No. It doesn’t matter if you are married, an immigrant, incarcerated, or anything else: in Washington State, only you yourself have the legal right to decide to stay pregnant or to have an abortion.
+No. It doesn’t matter if you’re married, an immigration, incarcerated, or anything else: in Washington state, only you yourself have the legal right to decide to stay pregnant or to have an abortion.

 Do I need anyone else's permission to have an abortion?